 In Danny the Dog, Danny has taught himself to fight using pure, feral aggression.
 He beats a number of fighters who use easily identifiable styles.
 The toughest local fighter at the pit fighting bar is also an example.
 His style is simply grabbing anything within arm's reach and smashing it over Danny's head.

 Compared to Batman's martial arts, The Dark Knight Rises' Bane fights with heavy punches and pragmatic beatdowns which makes sense, he was born and raised in a prison.
-His tic of holding his chest even makes him look like a pugilist.
+His trademark pose in which he grasps his own lapels even makes him look like a pugilist.

 Flip-flopped in Ip Man.
 Wong Leung and his friends' skills with street fighting prove no match for Ip Man's martial arts, and they're soundly beaten.
 Then again, Twister's Western boxing proves brutally effective against Chinese martial arts, enough to actually cause Master Hung's death.